 A student who receives an Incomplete grade must arrange with the instructor to make up the incomplete coursework.
-The College strongly encourages the student to make up incomplete work before the beginning of the succeeding semester.

-Students must complete all incomplete work within two weeks following the semester in which the Incomplete was incurred.
-Any request for extension must be made by the instructor to the Registrar's Office no later than the end of the second week.
-If an incomplete remains within two weeks following the semester in which the Incomplete was incurred, and there is no official request for an extension by the instructor, it will be officially converted to an "F" and affect semester and cumulative averages accordingly.
+Students must complete all course work within three weeks following the term in which the Incomplete was incurred.
+Any request for extension must be made by the instructor to the Registrar's Office within three weeks following the term conclusion.
+If an Incomplete remains by the end of that period, it will be officially converted to an "F" and affect semester and cumulative averages accordingly.

-A student who receives a grade of incomplete may not be considered for honors in that semester.
+A student who receives a grade of Incomplete may not be considered for honors in that semester.